 It is important to make the initial appointment as early as possible - at least 6 weeks before you travel - as a second appointment will be required with the practice nurse to actually receive the vaccinations.
 These vaccines have to be ordered as they are not a stock vaccine.
 Your second appointment needs to be at least 2 weeks before you travelto allow the vaccines to work.

-Health trainers provide personal support and motivation to adults within the East Riding of Yorkshire who wish to lead a healthier lifestyle.
+They provide personal support and motivation to adults within the East Riding of Yorkshire who wish to lead a healthier lifestyle.
 If you want to become healthier but don't know where to start, a health trainer will be able to help you work out exactly what you want and how to go about it.
 They can help you access support from other health partners.

 Health trainers can offer a range of guidance and support including: